 Foundations are inundated with thousands of grant applications every year, and part of the Unfunded List’s mission is to offer recognition and connections to the many organizations who apply for funding and do not receive it.
 Beyond this immediate issue, however, is another potential obstacle for promising organizations: there are many foundations who do not issue open grant solicitations, and instead only accept proposals by invitation.
 This creates an offshoot of the Unfunded List, called the uninvited list (trademark pending).
 How are organizations supposed to approach invitation-only funders?

 The reasons for closed-solicitations are many.
-Some foundations might be interested in a very specific solution or particular geographic area, or do not have the resources to handle thousands of solicitations, or all of the above.
+Some invitation-only foundations might be interested in a very specific solution or particular geographic area, or do not have the resources to handle thousands of solicitations, or all of the above.
 Unfortunately, this closes the door for organizations that may have potential solutions before they even get their feet off the ground.

 What can these uninvited organizations do?
 Fortunately, there are lengthy resources available that provide some good advice for navigating this obstacle.
 In addition, we would like to offer a couple of quick tips:

 This may not be what you wanted to hear.
 But in the vast majority of cases there is a very good reason why they are not accepting unsolicited proposals.
 They probably do not have the time or the resources and they might already have a full grant portfolio.
 We can be respectful of their wishes and leave them in peace to do their work.
 Once a foundation or grantmaker has made it clear that they do not want to be contacted you should not contact them.

 You can be ready to respond when and if they do contact you.
 And you can do some of these other suggestions to try and improve your positioning.
 But the reality is that not every foundation has the capacity to consider your request.
 Your time will be better spent elsewhere.

 2. Improve your position with content marketing tactics